ES-GNN: Generalizing Graph Neural Networks Beyond Homophily with Edge Splitting: Framework: ES-GNN

 \subsection{Overall Algorithm}

 The overall pipeline of ES-GNN is detailed in Algorithm~\ref{alg:es_gnn}.
-Specifically, we adopt ReLU activation function in Eq.~\eqref{eq:channels_mp} to first map node features into two different channels, and then pass them with the adjacency matrix to an ES-layer for splitting the raw network topology into two exclusive parts.
+Specifically, we adopt ReLU activation function in Eq.~\eqref{eq:channels_mp} to first map node features into two different channels, and then pass them with the adjacency matrix to an ES-layer for splitting the raw network topology into two complementary parts.
 After that, these two partial network topologies are utilized to aggregate information in different structural spaces.
-It may be desirable to stack multiple ES-layers followed by aggregation steps to explore information beyond local neighborhood.
+Alternatively stacking ES-layer and aggregation layer not only enables more accurate disentanglement but also explores the graph information beyond local neighborhood.
 Finally, a fully connected layer is appended to project the learned representations into class space $\mathbb{R}^C$.
-We integrate $\mathcal{L}_{ICR}$ into the optimization process with the irrelevant consistency coefficient $\lambda_{ICR}$ in Eq.~\eqref{eq:final_op}, where $\mathcal{L}_{pred} = -\frac{1}{|V_{trn}|}\sum_{i }^{V_{trn}}\mathbf{y}_i^T\log(\hat{\mathbf{y}}_i)$.
-Additionally, to sufficiently take advantage of the possible supervision signals, we will substitute $\hat{\mathbf{y}}_i$ in Eq.~\eqref{eq:icr} with $\mathbf{y}_i$ for nodes provided in the training set $V_{trn}$.
+We integrate $\mathcal{L}_{\text{ICR}}$ into the optimization process with a irrelevant consistency coefficient $\lambda_{\text{ICR}}$ to have final objective function below, where $\mathcal{L}_{\text{pred}} = -\frac{1}{|\mathcal{V}_{\text{trn}}|}\sum_{v_i \in \mathcal{V}_\text{trn}}\mathbf{y}_i^T\log(\hat{\mathbf{y}}_i)$.

+It is noted that the method ES-GNN employs in Eq.~(\ref{eq:rs_eq}) for learning edge weights diverges from the $L_2$ space metrics used in our ICR loss.
+While parameterizing edges with node similarity in $L_2$ space seems straightforward, this method is only feasible for modeling task-relevant and irrelevant channels independently.
+Such an approach may not fully capture the intricate interactions across different channels, possibly reducing the focus on topological distinctions.
+Alternatively, our strategy employs a flexible attention mechanism, unlike direct metric computation, allowing for the nuanced learning of weight residuals between different channels.
+Importantly, the use of learnable $\mathbf{g}$ in Eq.~(\ref{eq:rs_eq}) lends our method a universal fitting capability, enabling it to adapt and bridge potential inconsistencies between different framework components.
+This flexibility ensures that our model effectively integrates and responds to the diverse dynamics within the graph structure, maintaining our focus on graph disentanglement.

-Finally, we also report in Table~\ref{tab:time_comp} the complexity of our proposed ES-GNN method in comparison with the state-of-the-arts which will be evaluated in the experimental section.
-Clearly, our method displays the same complexity to FAGCN~\cite{fagcn2021} while being slightly overhead compared to GPR-GNN~\cite{chien2021adaptive}.
-Here, we omit the related works, GEN~\cite{wang2021graph} and WRGAT~\cite{suresh2021breaking}, as their complexity is obviously higher than others by involving reconstructing the whole graph.
+Finally, we also report in Table~\ref{tab:time_comp} the complexity of our ES-GNN in comparison with the baseline models evaluated in the experimental section.
+Clearly, our model displays the same complexity to FAGCN~\cite{fagcn2021} while being slightly overhead compared to GPR-GNN~\cite{chien2021adaptive}.
+Here, we omit the related works, such as GEN~\cite{wang2021graph}, WRGAT~\cite{suresh2021breaking}, GloGNN++~\cite{li2022finding}, ACM-GCN~\cite{luan2022revisiting}, and GOAL~\cite{zheng2023finding} as their complexity is obviously higher than others by involving graph reconstruction or node-wise operations.